TobikoData/sqlmesh/docs/concepts/tests.md

 FAILED (failures=1)
 ```

-Note: when there are many differing columns, the corresponding DataFrame will be truncated by default, but it can be fully rendered using the `-v` (verbose) option of the `sqlmesh test` command.
+Note: when there are many differing columns, the corresponding DataFrame will be truncated by default, but it can be fully displayed using the `-v` (verbose) option of the `sqlmesh test` command.

 ### Testing for specific models